Why This Matters

 Atmosphere

-- Contains approximately 0.04% CO2 (about 420 ppm currently)—this small percentage drives the greenhouse effect that makes Earth habitable
+- Contains approximately 0.04% CO2โ (about 420 ppm as of the mid-2020s).
+This small percentage drives the greenhouse effect that makes Earth habitable.

 Lithosphere

-- Largest carbon reservoir on Earth—stores roughly 100 million gigatons in rocks, sediments, and fossil fuels
+- Largest carbon reservoir on Earth.
+Stores roughly 100 million gigatons of carbon in rocks, sediments, and fossil fuels.

-- Slow release mechanisms include volcanic activity and weathering, making this reservoir relatively stable on human timescales
+- Slow release mechanisms include volcanic activity and chemical weathering, making this reservoir relatively stable on human timescales.

 Hydrosphere

-- Oceans hold 50 times more carbon than the atmosphere—dissolved inorganic carbon (DIC) dominates this reservoir
+- Oceans hold about 50 times more carbon than the atmosphere.
+Most of this is dissolved inorganic carbon (DIC), including bicarbonate and carbonate ions.

-- Carbon solubility decreases with warming—this creates a positive feedback loop where warmer oceans absorb less CO2
+- Carbon solubility decreases with warming.
+This creates a positive feedback loop: warmer oceans absorb less CO2โ, leaving more in the atmosphere, which drives further warming.

-- Surface and deep ocean exchange occurs through thermohaline circulation, with deep water storing carbon for centuries
+- Surface and deep ocean exchange occurs through thermohaline circulation.
+Cold, dense surface water sinks and carries dissolved carbon to depth, where it can remain stored for centuries before upwelling returns it to the surface.

-Compare: Atmosphere vs. Lithosphere—both are carbon reservoirs, but the atmosphere cycles carbon in years while the lithosphere stores it for millions of years.
-If an FRQ asks about long-term climate regulation, focus on geological processes; for short-term climate change, emphasize atmospheric dynamics.
+Compare: Atmosphere vs. Lithosphere: both are carbon reservoirs, but the atmosphere cycles carbon in years while the lithosphere stores it for millions of years.
+If a question asks about long-term climate regulation, focus on geological processes; for short-term climate change, emphasize atmospheric dynamics.

 Biological Fluxes: Living Systems Moving Carbon